Skip to main content

 Hashed ID

-A hashed ID is the 10-digit string of letters and numbers at the end of any Wistia media URL.
-So the hashed ID of this media — https://support.wistia.com/medias/64jchp8ot0 — is 64jchp8ot0.
 The hashed ID is used to identify your media in an embed code, help our support team troubleshoot issues, make API requests, and more.

 Heatmap

 A heatmap is a graphical representation of an individual viewer or listener’s experience.
 It shows which sections of your media a viewer watched/listened (green), rewatched (yellow, orange, or red), or skipped entirely (white).
-Heatmaps have lots of data associated with them including total number of media of yours they’ve played, their viewing or listening device, their location, the URL where they watched the video or played your episode, IP address of the viewer, their total engagement, and their contact email or name (if available).
+Heatmaps have lots of data associated with them, including the total number of media of yours they’ve played, their viewing or listening device, their location, the URL where they watched the video or played your episode, IP address of the viewer, their total engagement, and their contact email or name (if available).

 HLS